cferdinandi/reef/README.md

 As an optional property of the options argument, you can include state for the component with the `data` property.

-The `data` is automatically passed into your template function, so that you can use it customize the template.
+The state data is automatically passed into your template function, so that you can use it to customize your template.

 ```js
 // Some data